 Until you withdraw your consent or updated annually or when consent preference is altered

 For six months after the consultation has concluded

 For events name and preferred method of contact which could include email address, telephone number, postal address

-Retain from year records created plus 1 year.
+Retain from year records created plus one year

 What is our lawful basis for processing your information?